 When I first entered Asia Plateau, its beauty, peace and the friendly nature of its people brought a smile to my face.
 It felt as if I had entered a different world altogether.
 There was love everywhere and I felt God resided in that place.
-I really liked the schedule we followed there.
-Practicing Quiet Time during the course of the Conference, helped me in rediscovering myself.
-Initially I refused to look within myself and would try to distract myself because I didn’t want to accept what had happened in my life and refused to move on.
-As a result, I had that burden in me choking me from within.
+I really liked the schedule that we followed there.
+Practicing Quiet Time during the course of the conference, helped me in rediscovering myself.
+Initially, I refused to look within myself and would try to distract myself because I didn’t want to accept what had happened in my life and refused to move on.
+As a result, I had that burden choking me from within.
 All this changed with the quiet hours every day, as I had good quality time with myself to think.
 I cried and I regretted how I used to take my mother for granted.
 I failed to realize what she meant to me because I never gave her time.
-I was rude to her many a times and was mostly confined to myself in my room whereas she continued to love me unconditionally.
-I realized this and shared it in front of all the participants present at the Conference - My mistake and how I deeply regretted it.
-Even though now I wanted to make it up to her, I couldn’t.
+I was rude to her many a time and was mostly confined to myself in my room whereas she continued to love me unconditionally.
+I realized this and shared it in front of all the participants present at the conference; my mistake and how I deeply regretted it.
+Even though I wanted to make it up to her, I couldn’t.
 Meeting and interacting with people from different parts of India and across the globe felt wonderful.
 Hearing the problems of many others, I felt that what happened to me was just a part of life and helped me to move on with the sweet memories of my mother inside my heart.
 Viral Bhai had told me once when he gave me a tight hug “Vineet beta I promise you, after the 8 days of the conference you will feel as light a bird and leave this place”.
 That is what happened to me after the 2011 conference ended.
-I realized what unconditional love is, I got back my smile and had the courage to move on in life.
+I realized what unconditional love was, I got back my smile and had the courage to move on in life.
 I found back that interest in life and once again started interacting with people.
 My family was relieved and my relations with my father and grandparents improved after that.
-I left Asia Plateau a changed happy person as free as a bird.
+I left Asia Plateau, a changed happy person as free as a bird.